artist residence : Greg Semu

-A painting tribute to the glory of a ‘noble savage’, an armed and tattooed Samoan warrior during the assault; the work of Greg Semu is an hommage to the people of Tangata Whenua.
+A painted tribute to the glory of the ‘noble savage’, an armed and tattooed Samoan warrior during the assault, the work of Greg Semu pays homage to the people of Tangata Whenua.

-In Paris, Greg Semu digitalises these images, performs the montage-collage, touch-ups, printing and framing of the definitive work which will find its place opposite the photograph of the All Blacks, in the hall of the Museum.
+In Paris, Greg Semu is working on digitalising these images, creating the montage-collage, touching up the images and printing and framing the definitive work which will find its place opposite the photograph of the All Blacks, in the museum's hall.

 The battle of the noble savages, by Greg Semu

-“My project is a commission from the Musée du quai Branly in response to an image dated 2007 and representing the All Blacks New Zealand rugby team.
-This image, smooth and reworked by computer, is a group portrait of the team altogether in a tropical forest.
-The players are fixed in action, and in the fulfilment of their ritual the ‘Haka’: a ceremonial dance linked to war for the Maori people that the All Blacks have appropriated for themselves, and which they perform before each of their matches.
+“My project is a commission from the musée du quai Branly in response to an image dating to 2007 and representing the All Blacks New Zealand rugby team.
+This image, smooth and reworked by computer, is a group portrait of the team together in a tropical forest.
+The players are fixed in action and in the fulfilment of their ritual the ‘Haka’: a Maori ceremonial war dance which the All Blacks have appropriated for themselves and which they perform before each of their matches.

-The work that I will attempt to create is inspired by several historical and artistic sources, that I have the intention of adopting, adapting and re-contextualising, in order to create a fictive reconstitution of a battle field.
-Above all, I’m basing my work on the French painter Jacques Louis David, and his painting: ‘Le Premier Consul Franchissant les Alpes au col du Grand Saint Bernard’ also known as ‘Napoleon at the Saint-Bernard Pass’ or ‘Bonaparte Crossing the Alps’, which represents Napoleon astride a white horse.
-For the ‘Battle of the noble savages’, this image constitutes a central motif which symbolises the colonial power.
+The work that I will attempt to create is inspired by several historical and artistic sources that I have the intention of adopting, adapting and re-contextualising, in order to create a fictive reconstruction of a battle field.
+Above all, I shall base my work on the French painter Jacques Louis David and his painting: ‘Le Premier Consul Franchissant les Alpes au col du Grand Saint Bernard’ also known as ‘Napoleon at the Saint-Bernard Pass’ or ‘Bonaparte Crossing the Alps’, which represents Napoleon astride a white horse.
+For the ‘Battle of the noble savages’, this image constitutes a central motif which symbolises colonial power.

-I find other sources in the photographs and paintings of chief Maori warriors, and in particular in the illustrations of British troops during the battles with Maori combatants published in the form of prints in the newspapers that date back to the 19 th century.
-The compositions of these prints are derived from the painting of David: a conquering hero, on a tamed horse, attacking local warriors.
-These images were supposed to tell a story in a very succinct fashion and to enable the identification of the key actors of the New-Zealander wars, in which the Maori chiefs would fight either with, or against the colonial forces for possession of their land. […]
+I have found other sources in photographs and paintings that depict chief Maori warriors and in particular in the illustrations of British troops during the battles with Maori fighters, published in the form of prints in the newspapers dating back to the 19th century.
+The compositions of these prints are derived from David's painting: a conquering hero, on a tamed horse, attacking local warriors.
+These images were supposed to tell a story in a very succinct fashion and to identify the key actors of the New-Zealander wars, in which the Maori chiefs would fight either with, or against the colonial forces for possession of their land. […]

-By focusing on this iconic image of a conquering European emperor along with the Maori cultural references, I hope to create a powerful photograph that will make people understand that conflict and war are inherent to the history of New Zealand and that will enable Maori people to be recognised as a people of warrior culture.
-The New Zealand wars of the 19 th century are significant on a historic scale, insofar as they took place at the same time as the revolutionary conflicts in Europe and in the Americas. […]
+By focusing on this iconic image of a conquering European emperor along with the Maori cultural references, I hope to create a powerful photograph that will make people understand that conflict and war are inherent to New Zealand's history and that will enable the Maori to be recognised as members of a warrior culture.
+The New Zealand wars of the 19th century are significant on a historic scale, insofar as they took place at the same time as the revolutionary conflicts in Europe and in the Americas. […]

-The photograph that I imagine implies a certain number of Maori actors, that each have the facial tattoo, or ‘Moko’, that is traditional in Maori culture.
-The ‘Moko’ is the mark of a warrior status, that is won following combat and may only be worn by the best combatants.
+The photograph that I am working towards implies a certain number of Maori actors, each wearing the traditional Maori ‘Moko’ facial tattoo.
+The ‘Moko’ is the mark of a warrior and is won by the best fighters following a combat.
 It is an ‘accumulative’ tattoo that grows and spreads across the whole face with each battle fought.
-According to the custom, the head of the loser served as the victor’s war trophy.
+According to custom, the head of the vanquished served as the victor’s war trophy.

-In the context of my work, the tattoo is worn by all of the combatants in reference to the influence of the ‘Divide and conquer’ political strategy: to create situations of division, that push a brother against another.
-In a certain way, this work is as a mirror opposite the unity and uniformity of the All Black’s promotional image– but it is also intrinsic to it, by the reference to New-Zealand’s history of war.
+In the context of my work, the tattoo is worn by all of the combatants in reference to the influence of the ‘Divide and conquer’ political strategy: to create situations of division, that push one brother against another.
+In a certain way, this work is like a mirror in opposition to the unity and uniformity of the All Black’s promotional image – but it is also intrinsic to this unity and uniformity, by reference to New-Zealand’s war history.

 The Battle of the Noble Savages illustrates the shock between two cultures: the colonial and professional soldiers, against indigenous belligerent cultures.
 May the best tribe win!”